Corso Vittorio/Torino, Italia 1992

 We menfolk know well the feeling

-Lust will creep up on us just so
+Lust creeps up on us

-and hijack our best laid plans
+and hijacks our best laid plans

 Nature is everything at once, said Herr Goethe